vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ```
 ### MsgCancelCreateObject

-User are able to cancel an initial object before it is sealed.
+The users are able to cancel an initial object before it is sealed with this message.

 ```protobuf
 message MsgCancelCreateObject {